ait-tr/cohort43M/basic_programming/lesson_03/theory.md

 Type float

 The float data type is a 32-bit single-precision IEEE 754 floating point number.
-The float type is mainly used to save memory in large arrays of floating point numbers.
+The float type is mainly used to save memory in large arraysInt of floating point numbers.
 Default value is 0.0f.
 The float type should never be used for precise values, such as currency.